rexrainbow/phaser3-rex-notes/docs/docs/ui-dialog.md

     - `undefined` : No extra behavior, default value.
     - `'checkboxes'` : Set these buttons to checkboxes.
     - `'radio'` : Set these buttons to radio.
-- `actions` : Array of Game objects for action-buttons group which arranged from left to right, optional.
+- `actions` : Array of Game objects, or Space (`scene.rexUI.add.space()`) for action-buttons group which arranged from left to right, optional.
     - `[]` : Assign an empty array if user will add button later.
 - `choicesBackground` : [Game object of choices buttons background](ui-basesizer.md#background), optional.
 This background game object will be resized to fit the size of dialog.
 - `space` : Pads spaces